 If the scale is in any major or minor key that’s not B, all you have to do is move your finger to the fret of that note and play the exact same pattern.
 For instance, if you’re in the key of A, you start from the 5th fret instead of the 7th.

-After you have memorized these two patterns, and having tried them in different keys, you should start trying to create your own stuff on either scale, though I believe the minor pentatonic is more interesting and much easier to start improvising on.
+After you have memorized these two patterns, and have tried them in different keys, you should start trying to create your own improvised guitar solos on either scale, though I believe the minor pentatonic is more interesting and much easier to start improvising on.

 3. Learn the arpeggio notes of the minor and major key